Common Fund Program Lifecycle

 - What would the goals of the program be?

 - Why is a trans-NIH strategy needed to achieve these goals?

 - What initiatives might form the strategic plan for this topic?

 - If a Common Fund program on this topic achieved its objectives, what would be the impact?

-Concepts emerging from Phase 1 strategic planning activities were referred to the Council of Councils for concept clearance in June 2014.
-Cleared concepts are being reviewed by NIH leadership to select several ideas to move on to Phase 2 planning.
-Decisions about concepts moving to Phase 2 planning are anticipated in summer/fall 2014.
+Concepts emerging from Phase 1 strategic planning activities will be discussed and prioritized by NIH Leadership in the fall and winter of 2015.
+Ideas that generate the most enthusiasm will be referred to the Council of Councils for concept clearance in January 2016.
+Following concept clearance, decisions about concepts moving to Phase 2 planning are anticipated in early 2016.

 Common Fund programs are evaluated throughout the lifecycle as the need arises.